SiloCityLabs/lochnas/README.md

 ### Prerequisites

 Do everything as root user for easier setup `sudo su`.
-I dont wana have to put sudo in front of literally every command.
+Or put sudo in front of every command.

 #### Create users and groups

 We will be using the www-data user to share permissions between services.
-You can make seperate users and groups if you would like to but I found that this is easiest way to manage access accross the board.
+You can make seperate users and groups if you would like to but I found that this is the easiest way to manage access accross the board.

 You can give your user access to any files of www-data with this command.